Alenkruth/AESCore/README.md

 # AESCore
-AES core capable of performing AES 256 Encryption in CTR/GCM modes.
+AES core capable of performing 256bit Encryption in CTR/GCM modes.

 The design is complete, You can clone and test the design.
 (Small changes may be made in the future) <br/>